sidharthoomman/mycodes/README.md

 # mycodes
 Portfolio of my codes

-I am a Data Scientiest and also an industrial engineering, I am using this github page to make a listing of all the codes so it can be useful for future employers to see my work and also anybody looking to learn.
+I am a Data Scientiest and also an industrial engineer, I am using this github page to make a listing of all the codes so it can be useful for future employers to see my work and also anybody looking to learn.

 1. Exercism Page
 https://exercism.io/ provides python and other languages for practicing purposes.
 I have uploaded my code in there.